romanpauk/dingo/README.md

 container.register_type<scope<shared>, storage<A>>();
 // Construct instance of B, injecting shared instance of A B b = container.construct<B>();
 ```
 <!-- } -->

 #### Customizable RTTI
 For non-RTTI enabled builds, it is possible to parametrize the container with custom RTTI implementation.
+No library functionality depends on dynamic_cast conversion.
+Two RTTI providers are available: dynamic one based on typeid operator and static one, based on template specializations.

 #### Static and Dynamic Type Maps
-Dynamic type maps are implementing mapping from a type (key) to an instance (value), using std::type_index to represent the key.
-Static type maps are using template specializations to represent the key without relying on other data structure.
-This can be used in the case when a limited amount of container instances, denoted by a typed tags, exist, and when the final application is linked in such way that there is just a single counter in the whole application that is used to assign the custom type id.
+Dynamic type maps are implementing mapping from a type (key) to an instance (value), using provided RTTI implementation to represent the key.
+Static type maps are using template specializations to represent the key without relying on other data structure, providing O(1) access.
+This can be used in the case when a limited amount of container instances, denoted by a typed tags, exist.

 ### Container Nesting
 Containers can form a parent-child hierarchy and resolution will traverse the container chain from child to last parent.
 Calling register_type() returns an implicitly created child container for the type being registered, allowing a per-type configuration to override a global configuration in the container.
 Nesting is supported for both dynamic and static type maps based containers.